 In Jefferson County, administrators have taken the initiative to level the playing field for all students and decrease distraction by having the students run the same Chromebook devices.
 Schools in Nevada already have the Nevada Ready 21 initiative which has gone 1:1, supplying Chromebooks to middle school students at participating schools throughout the state.

 The big question that may keep coming up in the future as more and more schools begin to implement 1:1 programs with Chromebooks is, “Why Chromebooks?”

 Chromebooks Are Education-Ready, Rugged, and Reliable

-Chromebooks run on the Chrome OS and automatically update to ensure that the device is always running the latest security upgrades.
+Chromebooks for Education run on the Chrome OS and automatically update to ensure that the device is always running the latest security upgrades.
 The battery life on a Chromebook is excellent, lasting a full school day, and in some cases like our NL61TX, lasting 13 hours!
 In case of loss or theft, the devices can be locked out and will only display information upon return of the device.
 Because of the Chromebook’s affordable nature, costing between $155-$300, it is a great option for 1:1 implementation.
-From ease of use to affordability, the Chromebook has become the #1 device that K-12 schools are choosing in the entire U.S.
+From the ease of use to affordability, the Chromebook has become the #1 device that K-12 schools are choosing in the entire U.S.

 Google for Education: Tech for Teachers